ymichel/dnsmasqAdBlockUDM/README.md

 - didable the unify default list but use your own only.

 Furthermore, the script allows for email notification to be set up.

-Ti regularly, run updates, a default cron-script is also provided (disabled by default) in /etc/cron.d/
+To regularly, run updates, a default cron-script is also provided (disabled by default) in /etc/cron.d/

+# Setup
+- upload the getBlacklistHosts.sh into a persitant folder on your UDM
+- run the getBlacklistHosts.sh once to obtain a getBlacklistHosts.conf to set your parameters accordingly
+- run getBlacklistHosts.sh a second time to initially load all lists initially and activate the new block-list in the unifi scripts
+- schedule a regular run in the provided file /etc/cron.s/getBlacklistHosts.sh (enable both lines then)